QCentroid/Qapitan_Solver_Tutorial/README.md

 result = main.run(problem_data, solver_params, extra_arguments)
 print(result)
 ```

+This file purpose is for local testing only.
+In our platform it will be replaced with our own code that adds the necessary libraries and calls the right hardward providers.

 As you can see, from this file the only thing that will be done is to call the function "run" that we have just created in the main.
-However, if you want to test that everything works correctly without having to upload it to the platform, this is the ideal place to do it.
+In order to test that everything works correctly locally without having to upload it to the platform, this is the ideal place to do it.
 For this we must have clear how is the json that will be sent to your solver:

 ```json
 {